Relevance-guided Supervision for OpenQA with ColBERT: End-to-end OpenQA Evaluation

 \subsection{Baselines}

 The results are shown in Table~\ref{tab:evaluation:reader}.
-We report Exact Match (EM) of the gold answer on the test sets of the OpenQA versions of NQ and TQ.
-We consider a wide range of baselines, from mainstream approaches that rely on heuristic retrieval to recent approaches that use learned vector-based retrieval.
+We report Exact Match (EM) of the gold answer on the test sets of the OpenQA versions of NQ, TQ, and SQuAD.
+We compare against both mainstream OpenQA approaches that rely on heuristic retrieval and recent systems that use learned vector-based retrieval.

 Under mainstream OpenQA, we first report the purely BM25-retrieval-based results of \citet{karpukhin2020dense}.
-Both GraphRetriever \cite{min2019knowledge} and PathRetriever \cite{asai2019learning} propose graph-based augmentation mechanisms to classical bag-of-words IR models (in particular, BM25 and TF-IDF).
+Next, we report GraphRetriever \cite{min2019knowledge} and PathRetriever \cite{asai2019learning}, both of which propose graph-based augmentation mechanisms to classical bag-of-words IR models (in particular, BM25 and TF-IDF, respectively).
 Unlike most other OpenQA systems included, PathRetriver uses a BERT-large reader (pretrained with whole-word masking or WWM) with 330M parameters.

 Under learned-retrieval OpenQA, we report results of ORQA, REALM, and DPR, which are extractive OpenQA models like \sysqa{}.
-Additionally, we include the results of the concurrent work RAG by \citet{lewis2020retrieval}: unlike all other models included here, RAG is a \textit{generative} OpenQA models based on BART-large (406M parameters; \citealt{lewis2019bart}).
+We also include the concurrent work RAG by \citet{lewis2020retrieval}: unlike all other models included here, RAG is a \textit{generative} model that uses a BART-large reader (406M parameters; \citealt{lewis2019bart}).